 Frawley, J 2014, 'Editorial: Herbal medicine use in pregnancy by Australian women: High rates of self-prescription and low rates of disclosure?', Australian Journal of Herbal Medicine, vol. 26, no. 1, pp. 2-3.

-Frawley, J, Adams, J, Broom, A, Steel, A, Gallois, C & Sibbritt, D 2014, 'Majority of Women Are Influenced by Nonprofessional Information Sources When Deciding to Consult a Complementary and Alternative Medicine Practitioner During Pregnancy', Journal of Alternative and Complementary Medicine, vol. 20, no. 7, pp. 571-577.View/Download from: UTS OPUS or Publisher's site
+Frawley, J, Adams, J, Broom, A, Steel, A, Gallois, C & Sibbritt, D 2014, 'Majority of Women Are Influenced by Nonprofessional Information Sources When Deciding to Consult a Complementary and Alternative Medicine Practitioner During Pregnancy', Journal of Alternative and Complementary Medicine, vol. 20, no. 7, pp. 571-577.View/Download from: Publisher's site

 Purpose: Contemporary maternity care often means women are